iamxdave/StockSearcher/README.md

 ## About 🤔

 <p align="center">
- Application was made to search stocks from the database and from an external API using Razor Pages, EntityFrameworkCore and Syncfusion models.
+ Application was made to search stocks from the database and from an external API using Razor Pages, EntityFrameworkCore and Syncfusion.
  Application is the result of a project from my university and was made by myself without any further knowledge about Blazor 🤷.
  **The application meets the assumptions of SOLID, DI and DRY.**
 </p>